-In the framework of the Practical Research Experience Program (PREP), TUM invites each summer excellent students from select North American universities to spend an at least 10-week long research stay at TUM.
+In the framework of the Practical Research Experience Program (TUM PREP), TUM invites each summer excellent students from select North American universities to spend an at least 10-week long research stay at TUM.
 Participating students gain valuable insights into the research work at Germany’s top-ranked technical university and enhance their technical and methodological qualifications.

-Together with TUM scientists, the PREP students work in small research teams at different TUM chairs on a previously defined research project.
+Together with TUM scientists, PREP students work in small research teams at different TUM chairs on a previously defined research project.
 Through individual support, buddies and a variety of PREP events, the participants will be well integrated at TUM and in Munich in a short time.
 The language of the PREP program is English, and German language skills are not required for the participation.